 Petitioner's reliance on Armstrong, 517 U.S. 456, is even less appropriate.
 There, the Court considered the standard to be met for a defendant to obtain discovery concerning selective prosecution from the Government.
 The Court reiterated that under "ordinary equal protection standards," a claimant "must demonstrate" discriminatory effect and intent.
-Id.
-"This is a matter of proof, and no fact should be omitted to make it out completely, when the power of a Federal court is invoked to interfere with the course of criminal justice of a State."
-Id. at 466-67 (quoting Ah Sin v.
-Wittman, 198 U.S. 500, 508 (1905)) (emphasis added by Armstrong).
-Given those principles, the Court recognized "that the showing necessary to obtain discovery should itself be a significant barrier to the litigation of insubstantial claims."
+Id. at 465.
+"This is a matter of proof, and no fact should be omitted to make it out completely, when the power of a Federal court is invoked to interfere with the course of criminal justice of a State.""
+Id. at 466-67 (emphasis in Armstrong).
+The Court recognized "that the showing necessary to obtain discovery should itself be a significant barrier to the litigation of insubstantial claims."
 Id. at 464.
 The "required threshold" is "a credible showing of different treatment of similarly situated persons."
 Id. at 470.
 Petitioner asserts, "When an objector initially makes a Batson motion, he similarly seeks discovery, namely, the purported reason for the peremptory challenge."
 PBOM 23.
 He reasons that if the Armstrong standard "is good enough" for selective prosecution discovery, it is "good enough" for Batson discovery.
 Id.
+As already explained, a Batson motion is not a discovery motion, it is a merits motion.
+The analogy to Armstrong, then, is not to its discussion of discovery but to its recognition that more is required for a merits showing than is required for discovery.